 We also cover items of interest that happen within the wider technology sector from the context of Ubuntu, relaying what those changes may mean for the OS, the community and our readers.

-- We help readers understand changes in or affecting Ubuntu
+- We help readers understand changes affecting Ubuntu

 - We show readers how to do more with their Ubuntu desktop

 Android and iPhone were barely formed (much less shipping) when we started out; “cloud computing” was a buzz word; and Ubuntu was, for the most part, a simple desktop and server operating system.

 Our readers have a passion for Ubuntu, for open-source software, and for being at the cutting edge of technology.
 They aren’t passive spectators but play active roles in the shifting trends of digital sociology.

 They are students, they are gamers, they are developers, and they are regular home users wanting to learn more.

 To feed their appetites for “what’s next” we bring them timely news articles, useful guides, tips and tutorials, and plenty more besides.

 Even at the best of times the world of Ubuntu, Linux and open-source technology can be confusing or difficult to understand.